nwneisen/mke-docs/content/docs/operations/nvidia-gpu.md

 EOF
 ```

-Verify that the pod completed successfully:
+Verify the successful completion of the pod:

 ```bash
 kubectl get pods | grep "gpu-pod"